This guide was updated in June 2024.

 Let's Go Cyclones!
 (Scott Lynch)

-The Cyclones, who are affiliated with the New York Mets, just started their season, so there's plenty of time to grab tickets for one of the Everyone Runs the Bases nights, or '70s night, or Pride night, or Star Wars night, or, most popular, Seinfeld night, featuring an Elaine Benes dance contest between innings.
+Minor league baseball is wild, with non-stop fan appreciation stunts and entertainment, great seats, music blasting, and all the usual ballpark comforts like beer and hot dogs.
+The Cyclones, who are the High-A affiliate of the New York Mets, will be playing ball through Labor Day weekend, so there's plenty of time to grab tickets for one of the Everyone Runs the Bases nights, or '70s Night, or Pride Night, or Star Wars Night, or the highly popular Seinfeld Night, featuring an Elaine Benes dance contest between innings.
 Nice view, too.

 The New York Aquarium